ipublikuj/doctrine-crud/docs/en/index.md

 > NOTE: reading is not implemented, because it depends on project what you are programming.

 > WARGING: This extension does not implement Doctrine functions into your project.
-You have to install some third-party extension like [Kdyby/Doctrine](https://github.com/kdyby/doctrine) or write your own implementation od Doctrine database system
+You have to install some third-party extension or write your own implementation od Doctrine database system

 ## Installation